theCoderCat/v/readme.md

 ### How the system works

 - A web application
+- Front-end with VueJS
+- Back-end with Go
+- Data storage is MySQL

 - User go to the website
 - User adds tasks
 - User marks tasks as finished